 5. Find out if you can get buy-in for your channel incentives.

 Don’t forget incentive programs are often, essentially, marketing tools.
 If you’re in a sales channel, you have a great opportunity to work with your vendors who might help sponsor your incentive program.
 Ultimately, you all have the same goal of selling more products.
 Offer vendors special promotions for joining the program—for example, customers earn 2XS the online reward points if they purchase a select brand or product.Think about others who could stand to benefit from your incentive program’s success, not just your customers, sales employees or channel sales partners.
 Think outside the box!
 You could join or develop a coalition, partner with non-competing and/or complementary companies or brands, for example.
 Don’t be afraid of inviting them to buy in.
 This could shrink your incentive program costs even while the program gains higher ROI due to greater participation!

 6. Study your incentive program reports and analytics.

 At the end of the day, incentive programs are like most business endeavors: you get out of them what you put in.
-And that’s doesn’t just mean budget-wise—if you spend time and effort researching and planning for your program, you’ll spend less because you’ll waste less time and resources investing your money where it doesn’t need to be.
+If you spend time and effort planning for your program, your incentive program budget will take up less time and resources.

-Still have some questions about how to budget for your incentive program?
+Still have questions about your incentive program budget?
 Fill out our contact form or call us at 866.567.7432 and let us know how we can help!